High speed train in Italy /1 – Overview

 Around 2013 and 2014, the Italian railways underwent significant changes marked by structural reforms and the introduction of a new regulator.
 The reforms were implemented under the government of Enrico Letta, who served as Prime Minister from April 2013 to February 2014.
 These modifications had a profound impact on the Italian railway system, making it more competitive and market-oriented.

 One of the most relevant changes was the establishment of the Transport Regulation Authority (ART), created in 2014 to ensure greater transparency and competition in the sector.
 This authority is responsible for overseeing tariffs, service quality, and access to infrastructure, promoting a balance between the needs of various railway operators.
 With the presence of ART, a new culture of accountability and performance was introduced, encouraging companies to enhance their services to attract more passengers.
+At the same time, the Ferrovie dello Stato Italiane (FS) group underwent a significant transformation.
+The restructuring led to a clearer separation between infrastructure management and operational functions.
+This process favored greater efficiency and allowed the group to focus on innovation and modernization of services.
+The entry of new operators into the market, such as Italo, intensified competition, compelling FS to improve service quality and adapt to customer needs.

 Rete Ferroviaria Italiana (RFI) plays a crucial role in managing the high-speed railway (TAV) network in Italy.
 Its main responsibility involves the design, construction, and maintenance of TAV infrastructure, ensuring safety and quality standards.
 RFI is also responsible for capacity planning on the network, ensuring that services are efficient and regular.